Our top free resource

-You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as the American Friends Service Committee without having to pay income taxes on the money.
-Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at AFSC.
+If you are 70½ years old or older, you can take advantage of a simple way to benefit AFSC and receive tax benefits in return.
+You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as ours without having to pay income taxes on the money.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 No. The legislation requires you to reach age 70½ by the date you make the gift.

 Yes.
 Direct gifts to a qualified charity can be made only from an IRA.
-Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k), or 403(b) plan into an IRA and then make the transfer from the IRA directly to the American Friends Service Committee.
+Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to AFSC.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.